aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLS via Java or Online App" h2="On Premise Java API to convert DOT to XLS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOT to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+Converting DOT to XLS via Aspose.Total for Java is a straightforward two-step process.
+Aspose.Words for Java is a feature-rich document manipulation and conversion API that can be used to export DOT to HTML.
+Once the DOT file has been converted to HTML, Aspose.Cells for Java can be used to convert the HTML to XLS.
+Aspose.Total for Java is a suite of APIs that provides a comprehensive set of tools for manipulating and converting documents, spreadsheets, and other file formats.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in a variety of formats, including DOT.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in a variety of formats, including XLS.
+With Aspose.Total for Java, developers can quickly and easily convert DOT to XLS in just two steps.
+First, the DOT file is exported to HTML using Aspose.Words for Java.
+Then, the HTML is converted to XLS using Aspose.Cells for Java.
+Aspose.Total for Java is an ideal solution for developers who need to quickly and easily convert DOT to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}